Introduction

 -

-You will need to write a research proposal, personal statement and have a CV.
+You will need time to write a research proposal, personal statement and have an academic CV.
+You can then get feedback on those documents and locate your transcripts.

 -

-The referees you choose are important as they will write about your academic achievements and potential.
+The referees you choose are important as they will write about your academic achievements, motivation and potential.
 Get in touch with them early and ask for their advice too.

 -